BranchMetrics/Branch-iOS-Invite-SDK/README.md

 Check out the Example project for more specific details and example implementations.

-## 9. Example Usage
+## Example Usage
 The Example folder contains a sample application that utilizes the Branch Invite code.
 This app contains a basic running example of how the process works, as well as how to customize it.

-Note that the customizations are commented out by default -- you'll need to uncomment them to see the view customizations.
+**Note:** The customizations are commented out by default -- you'll need to uncomment them to see the view customizations.

 To run this project, you'll need to execute `pod install` from within the Example directory.

-To test the full cycle,
+To test the full cycle:

-  * Open the app
+  1. Open the app.
-  * Send yourself an invite (note, you must be in your contact book with an email address or phone number)
+  1. Send yourself an invite (note, you must be in your contact book with an email address or phone number)
-  * Close the app (kill the app entirely)
+  1. Close the app (kill the app entirely)
-  * Open the invite link
+  1. Open the invite link
-  * Reopen the app (should see the welcome screen)
+  1. Reopen the app (should see the welcome screen)

 # Iconography
-A big thanks to [icons8](http://icons8.com) for providing us with a license to use their awesome icons!
+A big thanks to [icons8](http://icons8.com) for providing us with a license to use their awesome icons.